raki2305/gitea_cloud/README.md

-# Using Ansible and Terraform to install Gitea on GCP
+# Using Ansible and Terraform to install Gitea on any Cloud Environment
 With the provided scripts in this Repo you will be able to install Gitea on a Google Cloud Compute Engine (VM).
+To run the scripts for other cloud environments, the `provider` in the Terraform file must be modified.

 ### Set up automatic authentication of local GCP developments
 It is assumed that the Google Cloud SDK is already installed.